gxenzy/new-smdi-/remember/voltage-drop-visualization-implementation.md

 - Educational tooltips explaining compliance requirements
 - Recommendations panel with visual priority indicators

+### 2. Dashboard Integration (1-2 days)

+Following that, we will integrate the voltage drop visualization components with the main dashboard.

+**Planned Features:**
+- Voltage drop monitoring widget for main dashboard
+- Circuit health visualization with compliance status
+- Top issues panel for critical concerns
+- Trend visualization for tracking improvements
+- Integration with notification system for voltage drop issues

 ## Conclusion

-The implementation of both the VoltageProfileChart and ConductorComparisonChart components represent significant progress in enhancing the visualization capabilities of our voltage drop analysis tools.
-These features provide users with intuitive tools for understanding voltage drop behavior and comparing different conductor options, helping them make informed decisions about circuit design and optimization.
+With the implementation of the CircuitDiagram component, we have completed the major visualization components for the voltage drop analysis tools.
+The circuit diagram provides users with an intuitive visual representation of their electrical circuits, highlighting voltage drop at different points and enabling them to better understand the impact of their design decisions.

-The upcoming visualization components will further enhance this capability, providing comprehensive tools for analyzing, comparing, and optimizing electrical circuits for voltage drop compliance and economic efficiency.
+The combination of VoltageProfileChart, ConductorComparisonChart, and CircuitDiagram components creates a comprehensive visualization toolkit for voltage drop analysis.
+These visualizations help users identify problematic areas, compare different design options, and ensure compliance with electrical standards.